Twelve methods of testing gold, silver and platinum

 HARDNESS / MALLEABILITY

 Precious metals are soft, large thin gold items (especially if made of high-carat gold) bend easily in and out of shape.
 Also, before testing the item you will have to file the surface with a fine steel file (otherwise you will merely test the surface plating).
-This is a good test in itself, you will soon see how easy it is to file gold or silver whereas the steel file will 'bounce off' an item made steel - no need to test any further.
+This is a good test in itself, you will soon see how easy it is to file gold or silver whereas the steel file will 'bounce off' steel.
 It doesn't matter which shape of file you use but we suggest you buy a few because they wear out.

 File the surface (a fine needle- file is included with each set).
 Do this firmly but only over a small area, and in a place it won't show (eg the inside of a ring shank, the back of a brooch, the clasp of a chain).
 This is to ensure that you are testing the item underneath any plating.
 Put a spot of acid on the filed area of the item.
 The acid will change colour, and that tells you whether the item is gold (and also the carat).
 There are also acids to test for silver, platinum, Palladium and steel.